studentinsights/studentinsights/docs/technical/local_development_with_docker.md

 `$ sudo usermod -aG docker yourname`

+## Student Insights setup
 ### Okay, now what?

   - Navigate to where you cloned the project (so you should be at the root of the project, in the folder named "studentinsights").
   - Run the project using **docker-compose**:
     - Rebuild all container images: `docker-compose build` (slow the first time)
     - Start bash in a temporary Rails container to create the database and seed it:
-       - Start a new Rails container from your laptop: `docker-compose run rails bash`.
+       - Start a new Rails container from your laptop: `docker-compose run studentinsights bash`.
 This will give you a new command line, something like "root@8595f0db21aa:/mnt/somerville-teacher-tool".
 That means you're inside the container.
        - Set up the database and seed it with demo data: `RAILS_ENV=development bundle exec rake db:setup db:seed`
        - Get back to your terminal (and discard the container): `exit` or Control+D.
     - Start all the services: `docker-compose up`.
 (This will occupy your terminal.
 To stop it and bring the server down, press Control+C).